 The Department of Systems Science and Industrial Engineering also offers a 12-month executive MS degree in Health Systems.
 This program is designed to provide individuals with a bachelor's degree the opportunity to gain sufficient knowledge and skills for modeling, analyzing and/or designing health care delivery systems and processes.
 Classes are held once a week (typically on Saturdays) at the SUNY Global Center in New York, NY.
 The executive MS program leads to a MS degree in Industrial Engineering - Health Systems or a Master of Science (MS) degree in Systems Science - Health Systems.

 The Watson College offers a Master of Engineering (MEng) degree, with specializations in the following areas:

 In addition, the Watson College offers the following doctoral programs:

 - PhD - Computer Science

 - PhD - Systems Science

 Interdisciplinary graduate degrees in Materials Science and Engineering and Data Analytics are available.
 Please see the Graduate School section of the University Bulletin or select "Materials Science and Engineering" or "Data Analytics" from the "Graduate Programs by Department" pull-down menu.

-The Watson School offers an advanced graduate certificate program in Complex Systems Science and Engineering, which is available for graduate students in any major, and an advanced graduate certificate program in Cybersecurity.
+The Watson College offers an advanced graduate certificate program in Complex Systems Science and Engineering, which is available for graduate students in any major, and an advanced graduate certificate program in Cybersecurity.